 - The opportunity to generate income.

-General (Financial) Power of Attorney – Grants broad powers to an agent to act on a principal’s behalf, but is restricted by legal terms which dictate that the POA will terminate upon the principal’s death or incapacitation.
+General (Financial) Power of Attorney – Used for giving broad powers to an agent (like a durable POA), but is restricted by legal terms that prevent the POA from continuing after the principal becomes incapacitated.

-Limited (Special) Power of Attorney – A limited or special POA grants an agent the authority perform acts or make certain decisions on a principal’s behalf for the limited time period or in the limited circumstances which have been specified.
+Limited (Special) Power of Attorney – Grants an agent with the authority to perform acts or make certain decisions for a principal for a non-definite length of time and/or in the specific circumstances that have been specified in the document.

 - State Definition of Power of Attorney (VA Code § 64.2-1600) – “means a writing or other record that grants authority to an agent to act in the place of the principal, whether or not the term power of attorney is used.”